 The regulation of derivatives markets in the United States is a rapidly changing area of law and is subject to modification by government and judicial action.
-In particular, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), signed into law in 2010, granted significant authority to the SEC and the Commodity Futures Trading Commission ("CFTC") to impose comprehensive regulations on the over-the-counter and cleared derivatives markets.
+In particular, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), signed into law in 2010, granted significant authority to the SEC and the Commodity Futures Trading Commission ("CFTC") to impose comprehensive regulations on the over-the-counter ("OTC") and cleared derivatives markets.
 These regulations include, but are not limited to, mandatory clearing of certain derivatives and requirements relating to disclosure, margin and trade reporting.
 New regulations could adversely affect the value, availability and performance of certain derivative instruments, may make them more costly, and may limit or restrict their use by the Funds.

-In October 2020, the SEC adopted Rule 18f-4 under the 1940 Act (the "Derivatives Rule"), which provides an updated, comprehensive framework for registered investment companies' use of derivatives.
+Effective August 19, 2022, the Funds began operating under Rule 18f-4 under the 1940 Act (the "Derivatives Rule"), which among other things, governs the use of derivative instruments and certain financing transactions (e.g., reverse repurchase agreements) by registered investment companies.
 The Derivatives Rule requires investment companies that enter into derivatives transactions and certain other transactions that create future payment or delivery obligations to, among other things, (i) comply with a value-at-risk ("VaR") leverage limit, and (ii) adopt and implement a comprehensive written derivatives risk management program.
-These and other requirements apply unless a Fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives exposure to 10% of its net assets.
+These and other requirements apply unless (i) the Fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives Rule.
 Complying with the Derivatives Rule may increase the cost of a Fund's investments and cost of doing business, which could adversely affect investors.
-The Derivatives Rule may not be effective to limit a Fund's risk of loss.
-In particular, measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in a Fund's derivatives or other investments.
+The Derivatives Rule may not be effective to limit each Fund's risk of loss.
+In particular, measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in each Fund's derivatives or other investments.
 Other potentially adverse regulatory obligations can develop suddenly and without notice.